open2c/pairtools/README.md

     comments.
     - Check that each pairsam file was mapped to the same reference genome index (by checking the identity of the @SQ sam header lines)

+- pairsam_select: select pairsam entries with specific field values
+    - Select pairsam entries with specific pair types, chromosomes or read IDs (allow matching to a wildcard/regexp/list).
+    - Optionally output the non-matching entries into a separate file.

+- pairsam_dedup: remove PCR duplicates from a sorted triu-flipped pairsam file.
+    - remove PCR duplicates by finding pairs of entries with both sides mapped to similar genomic locations (+/- N bp).
+    - NOTE: in order to remove all PCR duplicates, the input must contain \*all\* LL/CX read pairs from a single experiment.
+    - Optionally output the PCR duplicate entries into a separate file.

 ### pipeline